mohnasaye/privacy-policy-template/README.md

 The Privacy Policy is required by law if you collect personal data.
 One should be provided where your website or app does anything with personal data.
 A Privacy Policy is required regardless of the type of platform your business operates on or what kind of industry you’re in:

 * Website
-* WordPress blog, or any other platform: Joomla, Drupal etc
-* E-commerce store
-* Mobile app: iOS, Android or Windows Phone
+* Mobile app: iOS, Android
-* Facebook app
-* Desktop app
-* Digital product

 ## How this Privacy Policy Template works